A gentleman and a gentle man

 A coach and administrator of great quality never shy from taking on responsibility Les was a regular at local events.
 County treasurer for many years and then later President of Merseyside County AA as well as being President of Liverpool Pembroke Sefton until his illness forced him to step down in 2009.
 Thoughtful and wise are my lasting memories of this very giving man.

 |If you wish to leave a comment please email it on this link|

 Search by Tag

-Ashall Barnsley Blackwell Bride Cairns Callaghan Chadderton Costello Crook Dobie Doran Gawthorne Gilbody Gonzalez-Green Greaves-Thomas Haw Higham Hilton Hulme Johnson Jones Kirkbride Loftus Longley Loveridge Mawdsley McLaughlin Milton Molyneux Murphy Nelson Nicholls Parkinson Pedder Reece Richardson Rimmer Roberts Singleton Slater Thompson Turner Webber Williams Wood
+Ashall Barnsley Blackwell Bride Bridson Callaghan Chadderton Costello Crook Dobie Doran Finch Gawthorne Gilbody Gonzalez-Green Greaves-Thomas Haw Higham Hilton Hulme Johnson Jones Kirkbride Loftus Longley Loveridge Mawdsley McLaughlin Milton Molyneux Murphy Nelson Nicholls Parkinson Pedder Richardson Rimmer Roberts Singleton Slater Thompson Turner Webber Williams Wood